aionnetwork/aion-docs/developers/tools/maven-cli/transfer.md

 ---
 title: Transfer
+description: You can also send tokens to and from contracts and accounts using the Maven CLI.
+Just like other transactions, the transaction receipt is not automatically returned once the transaction has finished, you need to request the receipt manually.
 ---

-Send `AION` from one account to another on the AVM testnet.
-You can also send `AION` to and from contracts.
+Send `AION` from one account or contract to another: `mvn aion4j:transfer`

 ```bash
 mvn aion4j:transfer